sjmog/ruby_training/extra/1B/README.md

 And I see:

 ```
-10
+-4
 ```

-the sum of all those parameters.
+the sum of all those parameters, subtracted from the last parameter.

 ##### Useful links